 Hugelkultur beds will last anywhere from a few years to a decade or more, depending upon the size of the bed, the type of materials used, climate, and other factors.
 Over the years, the bed will decrease in height as the woody material decomposes.
-In the end you'll end up with a shallow bed filled with beautiful, rich soil.
-The long lives of the beds make them ideal for permaculture landscapes filled with perennial edibles, such as fruiting shrubs.
+In the end you'll have a shallow bed filled with beautiful, rich soil.
+The long